-Visiting a legal clinic may be a good choice if you need free legal advice.
+Visiting a legal clinic may be achoice if you need free legal advice.
 A wide range of legal clinics is available in Singapore, including those run by government agencies and non-profit organizations.
 We have listed 9 of them below here:

 Singapore Legal Clinics That Offer Free Legal Advice

 1. Several locations: Community Legal Clinics by The Law Society of Singapore

 Singaporeans and Permanent Residents living in Singapore can make appointments with Community Legal Clinics if they need legal advice on personal matters (investment, business, and professional matters are not applicable).